Home > Bletchley Park

 At the Bletchley Park code-breaking museum there is much to see, as well as guided tours about the various code-breaking operations on the site and occasional lectures.

-In 2008 the computer museum at Bletchley Park was expanded and and was relocated next to and including the Colossus rebuild, and became The National Museum of Computing (TNMOC).
-Among items on display are main-frame computers, early personal computers (which are up and running for visitors to experience using), and 50 vintage calculators.
+In 2008 the computer museum at Bletchley Park was expanded and and was relocated next to and included the Colossus rebuild in Block H, and became The National Museum of Computing (TNMOC).
+Among items on display are main-frame computers, early personal computers (which are up and running for visitors to experience using), and around 50 vintage calculators.

-However, one of the most significant exhibits is the fully functional Colossus Mk II which was reconstructed by a team led by Tony Sale.
+The most significant of the TNMOC exhibits is the fully functional Colossus Mk II which was reconstructed by a team led by Tony Sale.
 After great effort this Colossus rebuild was completed with help from some of the original designers, engineers' notebooks, some hardware and drawings which escaped destruction, and documents released in the U.S.A. (which had been provided with information about it).
 Since Colossus used standard GPO telephone system components as far as possible the reconstruction has largely been able to source the original types of components.

-Part of the calculator display in The National Museum of Computing at Bletchley Park.
+Part of the calculator display in The National Museum of Computing.

 Close up of some of the calculators on display at TNMOC.